-53% said how living close to the day opportunity was important to them and 85% felt it was important to be able to use day opportunities to meet and make new friends.
+53% said how close the day opportunity was to them was important and 85% felt it was important to be able to use day opportunities to meet friends and make new ones.
 There were many positive comments about current services and the mental health and wellbeing benefits of attendance, in addition to learning greater independence skills and providing carers with a break.
 59% of people wanted to meet people the same age as themselves and 62% wanted to meet people with the same interests.
 21% wanted to meet with a larger group of people (over 10) whereas 35% wanted to meet with a smaller group of people (under 10).